MONTANA’S FSSAC BYLAWS

 Section 1.
 Election of Chair/Vice Chair

-- 1.1 Pursuant to State of Montana Office of the Governor Executive Order No. 21-91, the Council shall elect a Chair and Vice-Chair each year to serve a two-year term.
+- 1.1 Pursuant to State of Montana Office of the Governor Executive Order No. 21-91, the Council shall elect a Chair and Vice-Chair every other year to serve a two-year term.
 However, Chairs and Vice-Chairs are not limited to one term and may be re-elected by the Council to serve successive terms.

 - 1.2 The Chair and Vice-Chair shall always be parent representatives on the Council.